web-seven/backstage-plugins/plugins/scaffolder-fields-extensions/README.md

-# Entity Object Picker Field Extension

-Welcome to the Object Picker Field Extension plugin!

-## Backstage EntityPicker Field Extension Plugin
+# EntityObjectPicker Field Extension Plugin

 This plugin for Backstage provides a `ScaffolderFieldExtension` that enhances the functionality of the `EntityPicker` field.
 The plugin allows you to select and use the entire object of the selected entity as the value.